Insight

 Start with 5-8 core criteria that match your revenue goals.
 Mix hard numbers with selling skills.

-- Selling skills include objection handling, value communication, and closing technique.
+• Selling skills include objection handling, value communication, and closing techniques.

 Weight each one based on what improves conversions in your business.
 Forget what sounds impressive in leadership meetings.